top of page

 Azure Billing features are used to review your invoiced costs and manage access to billing information.
 In larger organizations, procurement and finance teams usually conduct billing tasks.

 A billing account is created when you sign up to use Azure.
-You use your billing account to manage your invoices, payments, and track costs.
+You use your billing account to manage your invoices and payments and track costs.
 You can have access to multiple billing accounts.
 For example, you might have signed up for Azure for your personal projects.
 So, you might have an individual Azure subscription with a billing account.
-You could also have access through your organization's Enterprise Agreement or Microsoft Customer Agreement.
+You can also access it through your organization's Enterprise Agreement or Microsoft Customer Agreement.
 For each scenario, you would have a separate billing account.

 Billing accounts